core-wg/cocoa/draft-ietf-core-cocoa.md

-In order to avoid that exchanges with small initial RTOs (i.e. RTO estimate lower than 1 s) use up all retransmissions in a short interval of time, the RTO for a retransmission is multiplied by 3 for each retransmission.
+In order to avoid that exchanges with small initial RTOs (i.e. RTO estimate lower than 1 s) use up all retransmissions in a short interval of time, the RTO for a retransmission is multiplied by 3 for each retransmission as long as the RTO is less than 1 s.

-On the other hand, to avoid exchanges with large initial RTOs (i.e., RTO estimate greater than 3 s) not being able to carry out all retransmissions within MAX_TRANSMIT_WAIT (normally 93 s), the RTO is then multiplied only by 1.5 instead.
+On the other hand, to avoid exchanges with large initial RTOs (i.e., RTO estimate greater than 3 s) not being able to carry out all retransmissions within MAX_TRANSMIT_WAIT (normally 93 s), the RTO is multiplied only by 1.5 when RTO is greater than 3 s.

+Pseudocode for the variable backoff factor is in {{pseudo-vbf}}.

 The binary exponential backoff is truncated at 32 seconds.
 Similar to the way retransmissions are handled in the base specification, they